Home > Get Started > Account Management

 Microsoft 365 User/Group – Microsoft 365 users and groups will become the system’s users.
 Enter the email address of the user/group in the format of someone@example.com.
 The system will automatically check whether the users or groups are valid.

-) button to view the users or groups within the selected profile, and then select your desired users or groups.
+You can also click the browse button to view the users or groups within the selected profile, and then select your desired users or groups.

 App profile – This option only appears if Microsoft 365 User/Group is selected as the sign-in method.
 An app profile is required to add or verify Microsoft 365 users/groups users.
 Select a previously configured app profile or click New app profile.
 For more information, refer to Create an App Profile for Microsoft 365.